calvwng/twiddle/README.md

 # Vision And Scope:

-Twiddle is an Android mobile application that enables users to discover fun and entertaining nearby activities.
-Upon entering the app, the user's GPS location will be detected and he/she will be presented a list of nearby activities that have been crowdsource by the nearby community.
-Additionally, the user will also be able to contribute to the community by submitting their ideas in mind.
-Our target audience includes anyone who is looking for something to do.
-Our application will not be a review tool but more for discovery and exploring new opportunities.
+Twiddle is an Android mobile application that enables users to discover entertaining local activities curated by the local communities themselves.
+Upon launching the app, the user's GPS location will be detected and he/she will be presented a list of nearby activities that have been crowdsourced by that area's local community.
+The user will be able to browse this list to view, like, and favorite notable activities.
+Additionally, the user will be able to post new activities to contribute to the local activity listing.
+Our target audience includes anyone who seeks adventure or entertainment, especially tourists and visitors from out of town.
+Our application will not be a review tool but more of an opportunity discovery and exploration tool.

 # Team: